TruongKhang/DeViLoc/README.md

 We train our network on the [MegaDepth](https://www.cs.cornell.edu/projects/megadepth/) dataset.
 Note that you just need to download the file `MegaDepth v1 Dataset (tar.gz, 199 GB)` from the official website.

-We recommend to store your training data in `data/megadepth` folder.
+We recommend storing your training data in `data/megadepth` folder.
 The structure of this folder looks like this:
 ```
 data
 ├── megadepth